MSCI-245-342/multiuser-lab-assignment/instructions.md

 # User Authentication and Authorization

 Note: The material in this self-guided lab and assignment is based on Chapters 6, 7, 8, and 10 of "Ruby on Rails Tutorial, 6th Edition" by Hartl.
 Portions of code are used from Hartl's tutorial.
-Students can view the book by [viewing the book's page in the university library catalog](https://ocul-wtl.primo.exlibrisgroup.com/permalink/01OCUL_WTL/5ob3ju/alma999986595715005162) and clicking on the "O'Reilly for Higher Education" link under "View Online".
+Students can view the book by [viewing the book's page in the university library catalog (note: one link goes to videos, the other link goes to the book)](https://ocul-wtl.primo.exlibrisgroup.com/permalink/01OCUL_WTL/5ob3ju/alma999986595715005162) and clicking on the "O'Reilly for Higher Education" link under "View Online".

 Objective: Refresh Ruby on Rails knowledge by showing how to add simple user authentication and authorization to a web app.